[ Originally published 10/31/10 | republished 01/04/18 ]

 I met many lifelong friends, even a couple of girlfriends.
 I’ve also learned a lot from the people in these communities.

 How do you try to give back to these communities?

 With as much valid and correct information as I can provide, there’s a lot of misinformation running around and I try to keep things as factual as possible.

 What keeps you going; keeps you motivated to pick up your wrenches?

-Who needs motivation to relieve stress?
-Not me, it’s soothing to turn a wrench on a Saturday afternoon.
+Who needs motivation to wrench?
+Not me, I find it soothing to turn wrenches on a Saturday afternoon.

 What’s next for your Mitsubishi?